Adib234/shopify-fall-2021/README.md

 Now if you go to `http://127.0.0.1:8000`, you should see `{"Hello":"Adib!"}`, (bonus : FastAPI has built-in documentation for this project so by going to `http://127.0.0.1:8000/docs` you will see all routes, descriptions of it and can even interact with it since you can specifiy any variables or parameters )

-Note your API key is simply your username plus password.
+Note your API key is simply your username plus password after you hit `\create_user\` endpoint.

 # To do